 Here's what glaucoma and a cataract have in common:

 - Both are age-related.
-Your risk begins at the age of 40 and will continue to increase as you age.
+Your risk increases after 40 and will continue to increase as you age.

 - Similar symptoms.
 Both can affect one or both eyes and cause blurred vision, night blindness, and dim vision.6,7